wendywarren/ac-type/_assignment1/subpage1.md

 ---
 layout: default
-type: deliverables
+type: subpage
-title: "Designing our Grid"
+title: "Subpage 1"
 assignment: "Assignment 1"
 sortorder: 1.1
 deck: "This is the deck content for this page."